A Data Lake Architecture with Hadoop and Open Source Search Engines

 A Data Lake Architecture

 All content will be ingested into the data lake or staging repository (based on Cloudera) and then searched (using a search engine such as Cloudera Search or Elasticsearch).
 Where necessary, content will be analyzed and results will be fed back to users via search to a multitude of UIs across various platforms.
+The diagram below shows an optimized data lake architecture that supports data lake analytics and search.

 What’s on the Horizon?